 And with increasing competition comes the need for smarter competitive intelligence.
 It shows you how your efforts are performing in relation to your surroundings, how to target specific customers, ways to refine your marketing mix, inform your content strategy, and much, much more.

 Nowadays, finding crucial insights all boils down to the tools and systems you put in place.
-Here are three incredibly powerful tools you can use to keep an eye on the competition.
+Here are three incredibly powerful tools you can use to perform online competitor analysis.

 Talkwalker Alerts – Stay in the Loop

 The first step to any worthwhile competitive analysis is to know what is going on in your industry.
 One of the greatest advantages of using the web for competitive analysis is that it is very easy to stay on top of what is going on in the industry by tracking brand mentions, keywords, online visibility, and the like.